 As a mum of 2 children I understand how essential it is to stimulate growth & development from a young age.
 Incorporating my lifelong passion for Books & Crafting, I am delighted to be introducing The Story Frog, both educational & fun way to learn Phonics ,as well empowering parents to aid there child in developing the skills………….LET THE FUN BEGIN!!!!

-Our Autumn Programme of Creative Writing for Young People will start on Saturday September 30th, 2017 for eight weeks. (more…)
+Creative Writing for Young People Spring classes will start on Saturday February 3rd, 2018 for eight weeks. (more…)